Rocky

 One day when young Frank and I were only window friends, before we were friends, I heard his human bark at the other, and it sounded the same as the humans barking in our street.

-Young Frank watched the human walk away with me, defenseless, in his arms.
+Young Frank watched the human walk away with me, defenceless, in his arms.
 I looked back.
 My eyes pleaded for help, then saw the moment young Frank decided not to be young Frank anymore.
 He bravely stepped from the bushes and bird places, cleared his throat, then made the sweetest, cutest noise anyone had ever heard.
 The human carrying me stopped and looked back.
 I knew once his eyes met Franks, the human wouldn’t stand a chance.

 One look at Franks big sad eyes, drooping lower lip and his raised paw held in midair.
 Frank looked like he had been hurt, and the big hairy human had no will of his own.
 He had to go back to help him.
 I’ve seen this play before, and Franks very good at it.
 Works every time.
 We all have our own little attention grabbers, but Franks was by far the most efficient.